Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Pruning procedures and strategies

-NN after completion of the pruning procedure is minimal.
+NN after completion of the pruning procedure is {\em minimal}.
 This means that there are no elements of the considered type which could be modified without destroying NN skills.
 The notion of a minimal network depends on type of pruning problem to be solved: for feature selection problem the minimal network used a minimal set of input features, for neuron removing problem the minimal NN contains the minimal number of neurons, for synaptic weights precision reduction problem the minimal network contains minimal (usually zero) number of non modified elements.
 Really it is possible to combine different procedures.
 For example, we can initially minimise the set of used input features, then minimise the number of neurons, minimise the number of synaptic weights, and, finally, reduce precision of synaptic weights.
 The final network of this procedure will be minimal from all points of view.

-All described pruning procedures requires retraining modified NN.
-It should be emphasized that in the proposed framework (see Fig.~\ref{alg:Prun} and Fig.~\ref{alg:PrunMod}), retraining does not require time comparable with initial training \cite{Siegel_2016}.
+All described pruning procedures require retraining modified NN.
+In the proposed framework (see Algorithm of NN pruning and Accelerated algorithm of NN pruning), retraining does not require time comparable with initial training \cite{Siegel_2016}.